doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **mpplus -D**
 : Download album cover art for any albums in the music library that do not already have cover art

+**mpplus -I -W**
+: Import the music library into the Beets library management system, do not write tags

-**mpplus -I**
+**mpplus -I -w**
-: Import the music library into the Beets library management system
+: Import the music library into the Beets library management system, write tags

 # AUTHORS
 Written by Ronald Record github@ronrecord.com